ietf-wg-alto/draft-alto-oam-yang/appendix.md

        server.";
     case internet-routing-registry {
       description
-        "Update descr attributes of a aut-num class in a Internet Routing Registry (IRR) database for ALTO server discovery using Routing Policy Specification Language (RPSL).";
+        "Update descr attributes of an aut-num class in an Internet Routing Registry (IRR) database for ALTO server discovery using Routing Policy Specification Language (RPSL).";
       reference